 - 1. The client application asks the session manager for a session with the sales group. - The session manager checks and see if the sales group has an available session and, if so, it returns a session ID and the list of sales service references to the client. - 3.
 The session manager notifies the endpoint managers in the sales group that a new session has been issued.
 It also supplies a new session ID, and a duration for which the session is valid. - 4.
 When the client makes requests on the services in the sales group, it must include the session information as part of the request. - 5.
 The endpoint manager for the services checks the session information to ensure it is valid.
 If it is, the request is accepted.
-If it is not, the request is rejected. - If the client wants to continue using the sales services beyond the duration of its session, the client must ask the session manager to renew its session before the session expires. - 7.
+If it is not, the request is rejected. - 6.
+If the client wants to continue using the sales services beyond the duration of its session, the client must ask the session manager to renew its session before the session expires. - 7.
 Lastly, when a client's session has expired, it must request a new one.

 What are groups?
 The Artix session manager does not pass out sessions for each individual service that is registered with it.
-Instead, services are registered as part of a group, and sessions are handed out for the group.
+Instead, services are registered as part of a group , and sessions are handed out for the group.
 A group is a collection of services that are managed as one unit by the session manager.
 While the session manager does not specify that the services in a group must be related, it is recommended that the endpoints have some relationship.
 A service's group affiliation is controlled by the configuration scope in which it is run.
-To change a service's group, edit the following value in the process configuration scope:
+To change a service's group, edit the following value in the process configuration scope: plugins:session_endpoint_manager:default_group This specifies the default group name for the services instantiated by the server.
+Set up steps You set up the server side of the session manager using configuration.

-plugins:session endpoint manager:default group

-This specifies the default group name for the services instantiated by the server.

-Set up steps

-You set up the server side of the session manager using configuration.
 You do not need to write any dedicated server code.
 See "Configuring and Deploying the Session Manager" on page 19 for more detail.
 Session manager enabling a client requires dedicated coding.
 See "Using the Session Manager from an Artix Client" on page 35 and "Using the Session Manager from a non-Artix Client" on page 55 for details.

-Demonstrations

-Artix includes a number of session manager demonstrations, which are located in the following directory of your Artix installation:
+Demonstrations Artix includes a number of session manager demonstrations, which are located in the following directory of your Artix installation: InstallDir/cxx_java/samples/advanced/session_management For details on how to run the demost see the DEADWE but file located in this

-InstallDir/cxx java/samples/advanced/session management

-For details on how to run the demos, see the ${\tt README.txt}$ file located in this directory.
+For details on how to run the demos, see the README.txt file located in this directory.